Skip to main content

 Most women recover physically from miscarriage within a few weeks.
 However, the emotional recovery can take longer.
 It is important to allow yourself time to grieve and to seek support from a professional or your loved ones.

-How do I prevent miscarriage?
+How can I prevent a miscarriage?

 There is no way to completely prevent miscarriage.
 However, there are things you can do to reduce your risk, such as: